ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     themselves.

--   **ResearcherStatus**: A Signing Official at Stanford Medicine has asserted that this person is a bona fide researcher as defined by Registered Access.
+-   **ResearcherStatus**: A Signing Official at Stanford Medicine has asserted that this person is a bona fide researcher as defined by the [Registered Access](#registered-access) model.

 -   **LinkedIdentities**: A Passport Broker at example3.org has provided software functionality to allow a user to link their own accounts together.